ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 In general, exceptional cases in the issuance protocol, such as when either the Attester or Issuer aborts the protocol, can contribute information to the attestation or issuance contexts.
-The extent to which information in these contexts harms the privacy goals in {{privacy-and-trust}} depends on deployment model; see {{deployment}}.
+The extent to which information in this context harms the Issuer-Client or Attester-Origin unlinkability goals in
+{{privacy-and-trust}} depends on deployment model; see {{deployment}}.
+Clients can choose whether or not to contribute information to these contexts based on local policy or preference.

 ### Token Redemption Flow {#redemption-flow}